Teacher Education Program Requirements

 Teacher Education Program Licensure Areas

-All initial teaching licensure programs at Southern Illinois University Carbondale are fully accredited by the National Council for Accreditation of Teacher Education (NCATE/CAEP) and approved by the Illinois State Board of Education.
-Spanning the entire University, the Teacher Education Program is administered through the School of Education and includes majors from the School of Education, the College of Agriculture, Life, and Physical Sciences, and the College of Liberal Arts.
-Teacher education programs approved by the Illinois State Educator Preparation and Licensure Board are offered at the undergraduate level in these areas: preschool/primary, elementary education, special education, secondary education (Agriculture, Biology, Chemistry, English, Mathematics, and Organizational Learning, Innovation, and Development), and in art, music, physical education, and foreign languages for grades K-12.
+All initial teaching licensure programs at Southern Illinois University Carbondale are fully accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the Illinois State Board of Education.
+Spanning the entire University, the Teacher Education Program is administered through the School of Education and includes majors from the School of Education, College of Arts and Media, College of Engineering, Computing, Technology, and Mathematics; College of Agricultural, Life, and Physical Sciences; and College of Liberal Arts.
+Teacher education programs approved by the Illinois State Educator Preparation and Licensure Board are offered at the undergraduate level in these areas: early childhood education, elementary education, special education, secondary education (biology, chemistry, english, mathematics for grades 9-12); agriculture for grades 5-12; and in art, music, physical education, and world languages for grades K-12).

-The Unit Accrediting Coordinating Council (UACC), composed of program coordinators for all campus-wide undergraduate and graduate majors with teacher licensure, and the Advisory Board for Teacher Education (ABTE), composed of faculty, area teachers, administrators, Regional Office of Education and a member of the Illinois Board of Education, serve in an advisory capacity on policy matters related to teacher education.
+The Program Improvement and Assessment Committee (PIAC), composed of program coordinators for all- campus-wide undergraduate and graduate majors with teacher licensure, serves in an advisory capacity on policy matters related to teacher education.

 Only those teacher candidates who complete an approved Teacher Education Program earn entitlement for initial teacher licensure.